aozaki-kuro/archive-guide/README-Windows.md

 ```powershell
 youtube-dl "url"
 ```
+If ffmpeg is in the same folder as youtube-dl, it will automatically download the best video and audio quality and merge it as a .mkv video file.

-But I prefer having it configured and accelarte the download with `aria2`.
+Alternatively, I prefer having it configured to download an .mp4 video, and accelerate the download with `aria2`.
 Here is my configuration:

 ```powershell
 --external-downloader aria2c --external-downloader-args "-x 16 -k 1M"